calyxir/calyx/docs/tutorial/frontend-tut.md

 > 3. The bodies of `map` and `reduce` operations must be binary `+` or `*` operations involving array elements or integers.

 If you're looking for a more serious challenge, try:
 > 4. If repeated `map`/`reduce` operations are performed on the same array, each of those operations must have the same parallelism factor.
+You will very likely need to think about _arbitration logic_, so we provide a toy implementation using the `builder` [here][builder-arb].

 Or, for something completely different: